 6. Use a laser-cut design.

 Cut holes in the card to form the pattern of the QR Code.
-As long as the code still works, this technique will result in a cool card design that can make people go “wow.”
+If the code still works, this technique will result in a cool card design that can make people go “Wow.”
 It may not work for all QR Code patterns, though.

 Tom Wyatt’s card from Flickr.
 (Source)